 Whilst in the University, our academics will support you, and whilst you are on a placement, you will be fully supported by University-trained subject mentors.
 During your placement, your progress is also closely monitored by your University tutors and you will be visited by a member of the academic staff.

 Our relationship with you continues beyond your training and graduation.
 We recognise the demands placed on our new Early Career Teachers and therefore continue to support you throughout the transition.

-"Key strengths of the secondary ITT partnership are the outstanding pastoral care which is individually aligned to trainees' medical, mental health, relationship or financial needs."
+"Key strengths of the secondary ITE partnership are the outstanding pastoral care which is individually aligned to trainees' medical, mental health, relationship or financial needs."

 Facilities and resources

 Our location in Reading gives you the benefits of a vibrant town with the convenience of excellent transport connections both nationally and internationally.

 The Institute of Education is based at our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.

 We have created custom-built spaces for the teaching of specialist subjects such as music, PE, drama, the sciences, ICT, and art, including: